 Background

-When the Republic died and the Empire rose in its place, James rose with it.
-His logistical mind and clean record made him an attractive recruit for the Imperial Security Bureau, and he accepted — believing, as many did in those early years, that order was preferable to the chaos the war had left behind.
+When the Republic died and the Empire rose in its place, James barely had time to mourn one before the other came knocking.
+His record had been noticed.
+Men with his particular set of skills didn't stay unclaimed for long, and the Imperial Security Bureau made him an offer that was really more of a statement.
+He accepted, believed — as many did in those early years — that order was preferable to the chaos the war had left behind.
 He was promoted to Major.
 He was good at the work.

 Then came Corellia.